SFe-Team-was-taken/SFe/sfe-latest/sfe-format-specification.md

 ## 2.2 Synthesis terminology

-The synth terminology used in SFe version 4.0 is broadly the same as the E-mu® SF2.04 standard, with these additions:
+The synth terminology used in SFe 4.0 is broadly the same as legacy SF2.04, with these additions:

 - AWE64 - The successor to the famous AWE32, adding features such as waveguide synthesis.
 Used the EMU8000 synthesizer chip, like the preceding AWE32.
 Available in "Value" or "Gold" versions.
 - DAHDSR - Stands for Delay, attack, hold, decay, sustain, release.
 The six-step envelope system used in SF and SFe.